RishirP/TTS-DemoCopy/Polly.md

 - Possible solutions: Fix this by turning the polly client Object into a fetch get request with preflight header?
 Seems to difficult and may not work in production.
 - **Read amazon's how to add cors headers and follow that**

+-Immediate problems
+-When changing parameters for outFile: UnexpectedParameter: Unexpected key 'outFile' found in params -Thinking that I may have to use a fetch request so I can manually configure how I want the response.
+[Polly API Reference](https://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html)

 ### Important Guides and Documentation to Follow
 - [How to use a Browser Script](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-browser.html#getting-started-browser-write-sample)